-Any 3L and Judicial Law Clerk, provided that they have not worked at another organization prior to clerking may apply for a fellowship at an existing nonprofit or government agency.
+Any 3L and Judicial Law Clerk who has not been employed for post-graduate work at another organization prior to clerking may apply for a fellowship at an existing nonprofit or government agency.

 Up to four spots are open to LL.M. and S.J.D. students.
-Because the mission of the PSVF is to provide opportunities for HLS students/graduates who are trying to launch their public interest careers but have not yet been able to do so on their own, LL.M.s are eligible to apply if the student obtained:
+Because the mission of the PSVF is to provide opportunities for HLS students/graduates who are trying to launch their public interest careers but have not yet been able to secure a position, LL.M.s are eligible to apply if the student obtained:

-- An LL.B. (or equivalent) less than five years before May 1st of the year the student matriculated at Harvard Law School.
+- An LL.B. (or equivalent) fewer than five years before May 1st of the year the student matriculated at HLS.

-- An LL.B. (or an equivalent) plus an Advanced Law Degree (e.g., a J.D. or an LL.M.) less than two years before May 1st of the year the student matriculated at Harvard Law School.
+- An LL.B. (or an equivalent) plus an Advanced Law Degree (e.g., a J.D. or an LL.M.) fewer than two years before May 1st of the year the student matriculated at HLS.
 For purposes of determining eligibility, post-LL.B. bar training certificates (e.g., B.L. or PCLL) do not count as “Advanced Law Degrees.”

 Host organizations must comply with the PSVF Organization-Based Fellowship Host Organization Guidelines.

 Students can apply to be staff attorneys at their host organization or can propose a specialized project.